Nothing makes a garden or patio look ready for a party than a bit of bunting. I always associate bunting with summer fairs and garden parties.

-I’m participating in a Junk Visionaries monthly challenge and the theme is patriotic.
 The upcycled denim bunting I originally made was Union Jack bunting, but as most of my blog audience is American I’ve also made a Stars and Stripes version just for you!
 It was quite easy to adapt my flag bunting design from Union Jack to Stars and stripes as they are both red white and blue.

-So whether you celebrating the Queen’s 90th Birthday or the 4th of July there is a bunting for you !!
+So whether you celebrating the Queen’s Birthday, the latest Royal wedding or the 4th of July there is a bunting for you!

 What you need to make your denim bunting

 - Old pair of jeans.
 I just use the legs of the jeans, (so you can save the pockets to make a fabulous denim pocket organiser.)

 - Ribbon scraps, I keep all ribbon scraps from presents and packaging and have quite a collection of especially red ones from Valentine’s gifts.
 If you haven’t got any you can normally by a variety pack from your craft store.

 - Red ribbon, various sizes and patterns.

 - Fabric Mod Podge